1. You'll be part of a growing industry.

 Validate your knowledge, skills, and expertise with CPC Exam certification

-As of May 2016, the median annual wage for medical records and health information technicians was $38,040, per U.S. Bureau of Labor Statistics.
-Not only is this above average for all occupations, but salaries for coders can be much higher, depending on your qualifications, type of employer, and experience.
-Certified coders who responded to AAPC's annual salary survey in 2016 earned an average of over $52,000, annually.
+On average, health information technicians made $54,890 in 2019, according to AAPC’s Annual Salary Survey.
+Not only is this above national averages for all occupations, but salaries for medical coders can be even higher, depending on your qualifications, type of employer, and experience.
+AAPC certified coders earned an average of $55,923 in 2019, and coding specialists with two certifications earned approximately $64,890 annually.

 There are multiple paths to becoming a medical coder, including traditional coursework at a technical school, community college, or other institution.
 Many schools offer convenient, online courses that you can complete at your own pace.
 AAPC offers a full curriculum of training classes and study guides to help you become a certified coder, including both classroom and online options.

 Although some schools offer a two or four-year degree in medical coding, it isn't necessary to devote extensive time or expense to become a certified professional coder (CPC®).
 AAPC's training courses may be completed at your own pace, in is little as a few months.
 To receive a CPC® designation, you must have at least two years' medical coding experience.
-The good news is, you can earn while you learn.
+The good news is, you can earn while you learn with your CPC-A, which stands for certified professional coder apprentice.

 An experienced certified coder develops skills and knowledge that are valuable in many healthcare business roles, which may include practice management, medical auditing, compliance, documentation improvement, education, and more.
 AAPC offers a variety of specialized certifications, which can help you expand your career options.

-Healthcare is a dynamic industry due to evolving technology, advancing standards of care, and new regulatory frameworks.
-A medical coder's job does involve routine, but constant changes to coding requirements will keep you engaged.
+Healthcare is a dynamic industry due to new technologies and advancing standards of care.
+A medical coder's job involves routine functions, but changing medical scenarios and continuously evolving coding requirements are sure to keep you engaged.
 No matter how long you've been on the job, there's always more to learn — especially for those who take pride in honing their abilities.

-Many professional coders may work in an office, hospital, or other facility.
-But, a growing number of coding jobs are work-from-home opportunities.
-Working remotely affords greater flexibility and can spares you a daily commute, but requires you to be disciplined and productive.
+Many professional coders may work in a physician’s office, hospital, or other facility.
+But a growing number of coding jobs are work-from-home opportunities.
+Working remotely affords greater flexibility and can spares you a daily commute but requires you to be disciplined and productive.
 Regardless of where you work, you must strictly adhere to the HIPAA Privacy and Security Rules, which protects individuals' medical records.

 Coders typically work in a "back office," or even remotely, which lessens the need (and expense) of "business" dress, or the discomfort of heels or other formal footwear.
 Many coders working in a facility may be able to wear scrubs, which are designed for comfort.
 If you like to dress up or work in a “business casual environment”, many facilities, payers, and group practices do require more professional attire.